 12. We provide accommodation for our employees.
 How do we value that, when calculating whether they receive the minimum wage?

-You can attribute a value to accommodation, when calculating whether your employees receive the minimum wage, but the value has to be calculated by a formula: £6.00 per day or £42.00 per week for each week that the accommodation is provided from 1 October 2016.
+You can attribute a value to accommodation, when calculating whether your employees receive the minimum wage, but the value has to be calculated by a formula: £6.40 per day or £44.80 per week for each week that the accommodation is provided.